-These are the 40mm PVC pipes for the centre of the Permafert Midden.
+These are the 40mm PVC pipes for the centre of The Compost Midden (TCM).
 Drilled in N,E,S,W horizontally along the pipe at 100mm vertically apart.
 The pipes are 1m long.
 The bottoms are buried 100mm deep into the soil.
-Used for watering the midden.
+Used for watering the middens but as I worked out a pain in the arse for mixing the middens - maybe better to go without the pipes.

-The Permafert Midden (TPM) is similar to that used by the original Amazonian Indians to make Terra Preta de Indio.
+The Compost Midden is similar to that used by the original Amazonian Indians to make Terra Preta de Indio.
 To build one, add:

-Once again, what you add to TPM depends on which plants you want to grow (and what they need to grow) and the 'terroir'.
+Once again, what you add to TCM depends on which plants you want to grow (and what they need to grow) and the 'terroir'.

 You need to ensure moisture gets to the bacteria, fungus, manure, earthworms and the general 'soil food web' that you are trying to kickstart.